One of the big struggles my clients have this time of year is what I call the Gift of Fat.

-“Oh great, here’s MORE stuff I’m going to be tempted to eat, probably eat way too much of it, then spend my new year weighing in, crying, and hiring a trainer to work this off my ass!”
+“Oh great, here’s MORE stuff I’m going to be tempted to eat, probably eat way too much of it, cry, and hire a trainer to work this off my ass!”

 Maybe that’s a tad dramatic but put yourself in their shoes.
-If you read my blog more than likely it’s because you either want to lose weight or want to keep yourself fit because you lost weight.
-The holidays can be your ultimate test for the year.
+If you read my blog, more than likely it’s because you either want to lose weight or want to keep yourself fit because you lost weight.
+The holidays can be daunting with temptations.

 This holiday season as you are coming up with gifts to send to people, try giving some of these.